Karen Iversdatter Krabbe: Governor's Wife in Norway

-After the Scanian War, and Denmark's great failure to reconquer its lost lands, Karen and Just Höegh moved to Norway where Just took over Karen's father's old job as governor.
+After the Scanian War and Denmark's failed attempt to reconquer its lost lands, Karen and Just moved to Norway, where Just took over Karen's father's old job as governor.
 They lived in a huge house called Garmannagården in Christiania (now Oslo) that still stands there.
 After the Scanian War, Karen never took up politics again but dedicated herself to the church.

-In 1680, Just Höegh sued Jörgen Krabbe's widow for the money for Fuldtofte Castle.
-We don't know what part Karen played in this because it was all under her husband's name.
-The Swedish government recognised Höegh's claim and Jytte Thott had to hand over her own home Tosterup to Just Höegh in compensation.
-Höegh then sold it to the governor-general of Scania, Rutger von Ascheberg.
+In 1680, Just Høg sued Jörgen Krabbe's widow for the money for Fuldtofte Castle.
+We don't know what part Karen played because it was all under her husband's name.
+The Swedish government recognised Høg's claim, and Jytte Thott had to hand over her own home Tosterup to Just Høg in compensation.
+Høg then sold it to the governor-general of Scania, Rutger von Ascheberg.
 As in many cases back then, the women's role remains utterly unclear.